AFRICA

 HOW DO I GET IT?

-From being around other people that carry the disease
+From being around other people who carry the disease.

 WHAT HAPPENS?